Causes of Mental Disorders

-2. Dr. Fuchs deals primarily with severe forms of dysfunctional behavior (categorized as mental disorders), pinpointing those genetically based behavioral complexes which predispose humans to anxiety, affective and personality disorders, paranoia, and schizophrenia.
+2. Diversification.
+Relaxation of natural selection pressures leads to excessive diversification of innate predispositions.
+And one of the bad consequences of relaxation is the development of dysfunctional behavior.
+Fuchs deals primarily with severe forms of dysfunctional behavior (categorized as mental disorders).
+Consequently, his research pinpoints those genetically based behavioral complexes that predispose humans to major forms of mental disorders.
+These include anxiety, affective and personality disorders, paranoia, and schizophrenia.

-3. Dr. Fuchs also makes clear that the above innate predispositions cannot lead by themselves to the whole clinical picture of diagnosable mental disorder categories.
-In order for full-blown clinical symptomatology to develop, the innate predisposition has to interact with influences after childbirth, first of all, learning.
-Consequently, psychiatric understanding and research has to distinguish sharply between those mental (brain) structures and functions which constitute the innate predisposition to a certain mental disorder versus those ones involved secondarily during the lifespan.
-This consideration is detailed in the case of schizophrenia spectrum of disorders.
+3. Interaction.
+Fuchs also makes clear that innate predispositions cannot account for all diagnosable mental disorder categories.
+For full-blown clinical symptomatology to develop, the innate predisposition has to interact with influences after childbirth.
+The initial of these influences is learning.
+Consequently, psychiatric understanding and research has to distinguish sharply between two factors.
+On the one hand, it must mark off those mental (brain) structures and functions that constitute the innate predisposition to a certain mental disorder.
+On the other hand, it must identify those involved secondarily during the lifespan (i.e., learned).

 At the age of 70, when I finished my book (after working on it for more than 35 years) I felt lost.
 In spite of writing on a scientific topic, trying to publish it at an acknowledged academic publishing -house seemed hopeless.
 I am not an academician, had no previously published books, the approach to the book’s subject matter is entirely novel, and I had no time and mental energies to tackle with successive refusals, multiple reviewers suggestions for amendments, and I dreaded plagiarism.